Quick Answer 🔍How many people are happy with their jobs in 2024?

 6. The Country Where Workers Are the Least Likely to Get Pay Raises Is Japan.

-After reading the job satisfaction statistics related to Japanese workers, it’s no surprise that these employees are the last satisfied.
+After reading the statistics related to Japanese workers, it’s no surprise that these employees are the last satisfied.

 If they aren’t likely to get pay raises, they probably feel stuck in persistently dead-end jobs.